-Where children leave the school or college, ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the school or college, ensure their child protection file is transferred to the new school or college in 5 days.
 This should be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt should be obtained.

-• Training of other staff

-- have induction training covering child protection, an understanding of safeguarding issues including the causes of abuse and neglect. - are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in timely fashion when they have concerns.
+- Training of other staff - Staff have induction training covering child protection, an understanding of safeguarding issues including the causes of abuse and neglect. - Staff are able to identify the signs and indicators of abuse, respond to disclosures appropriately and respond effectively and in timely fashion when they have concerns.